 A Stop-Limit Order is an order to buy or sell a security that combines the features of a Stop Order and a Limit Order.
 Once the stop price is reached, a Stop-Limit Order becomes a Limit Order.

 A Limit Order is an order to buy or sell a security at a specified price or better.
 A Buy-Limit Order can only be executed at the limit price or lower, and a Sell-Limit Order can only be executed at the limit price or higher.
 Depending on the current price of the security, a Limit Order may never execute.

 Stop Order conditions and triggers are designed to minimize execution risk from wide quoted and fast-moving markets.
 Stop-Limit Orders will provide price protection but may not result in an execution.
 Stop Orders are especially at risk of delivering an execution away from the market during the regular market open near 9:30 am ET, in widely quoted or fast-moving markets, and at times of market or underlying volatility.
 These risks should be considered when using Stop Orders.
 A Stop or Stop-Limit Order may not execute at or even near the stop trigger price.
 Depending on the current price of the security, a Stop or Stop-Limit Order may never execute.

-Stop activation conditions for Equity and ETF securities
+Stop activation for equity and ETF securities

-Stop activation conditions for Options
+Stop activation conditions for options